syncfusion-content/xamarin-docs/Xamarin/SfRotator/getting-started.md

 ## Setting ItemTemplate

-ItemTemplate property of Rotator control is used to customize the contents of rotator items.
+ItemTemplate property of SfRotator control is used to customize the contents of SfRotator items.

 {% highlight xaml %}